 A pre-existing condition is a medical condition that has been diagnosed prior to seeking insurance coverage.
 While health insurance companies can no longer refuse to cover treatment or raise rates for pre-existing conditions, no such law exists for life insurance carriers.
 This means that pre-existing health conditions such as asthma, diabetes, cancer and heart disease could all have a negative impact on the premium and breadth of benefits available to prospective policyholders.

-Basically, any medical condition for which you’ve sought treatment or the advice of a medical professional in the past could be considered a pre-existing condition.
+Essentially, any medical condition for which you’ve sought treatment or the advice of a medical professional for in the past could be considered a pre-existing condition.
 The more pre-existing conditions a person has, the higher their perceived risk may be in the eyes of insurance carriers.

 How do pre-existing conditions impact my life insurance rates?

 Those with more pre-existing conditions are typically placed in the lower-tier classifications, resulting in a higher premium or even coverage denial.
-However, certain pre-existing conditions are considered higher risk than others.
-To determine the severity of your condition, insurance carriers will assess each case based on the following criteria:
+To determine your risk level, insurance carriers will assess each case based on the following criteria:

 To further understand and determine your life insurance risk, the insurer may ask your doctor for an attending physician statement (APS).
-The APS will detail any legally-allowed specifics the insurer requests, which may help it decide whether to approve or deny your application, and what rate you will pay for the coverage you apply for.
+The APS will detail any legally-allowed specifics the insurer requests, which may help the company decide whether to approve or deny your application and what rate you will pay.

 What kind of life insurance can I get with a pre-existing condition?